pat-earl/faculty-page/src/teaching/2015-16/272-pde/index.md

 ### Grading

-* Homework will count as 20% of your grade.
 * <span class='text-danger'>Between 25% and 50% of your exams will consist of homework questions.</span>
 * Your *better* midterm will count as 30% of your grade.
   (Your *worse* midterm will not count at all.)
 * Your final will count as 50% of your grade.
+* Projects will count as 20% of your grade.
+(If, we do not cover enough material in time to successfully complete projects, then your midterm and final percentages will be scaled up appropriately.)